ggarra13/mrv2/README.md

 mrv2
 ====

-mrViewer 2 ( aka mrv2 ) is an open source playback and review tool for visual effects, film and animation.
+mrv2 is an open source playback and review tool for visual effects, film and animation.

 Contents:
 * [Pre-built Binaries](#pre-built-binaries)